yonch/rc-hashmap-dev/docs/tokens.md

 - Observing zero: For `UsizeCount::put` we return a bool indicating whether the count reached zero.
 The map uses this to decide whether to unlink and drop the entry immediately. `RcCount::put` returns true iff the strong count was 1 before the decrement (single-threaded assumption and typically false if the map also holds a strong `Rc`).
 - No shared mutation or threading: This design is single-threaded. `UsizeCount` is not `Sync`, and `RcCount` inherits `Rc`’s `!Send + !Sync` semantics.
 - Overflow behavior (same as Rc): `UsizeCount::get` performs `wrapping_add(1)`, stores it, then aborts the process if the result is 0.
 This mirrors `Rc`’s strong-count increment semantics and avoids continuing after overflow.
+ - Debug-only behavior: `RcCount::{get,put}` include debug assertions on liveness via `Weak::strong_count()`.
+These checks are compiled out in release builds and have zero cost.